Marokko explore tours

 Day 5: Fes Exploration

-During this journey, you will experience glimpses of the Middle and High Atlas Mountains.
+Along the way, you’ll catch views of the Middle and High Atlas Mountains.

 Accommodation: 3,4,5* Hotels/Riads available